- Download our Jakarta Schools Guide

 Walking in Jakarta

-In the centre of Jakarta, around the shopping malls and in some expat residential areas, walking is easier but, in general, walking in Jakarta is not as pleasurable as it might be in other cities.
+Walking in Jakarta is problematic.
+First off is the pollution, which makes this form of exercise unpleasant, as does the sheer volume of traffic.
+Walking is easier in the centre of Jakarta, around the shopping malls and in some expat residential areas.
+In general, walking in Jakarta is not as pleasurable as it might be in other cities.

 What do expats say about public transport options in Jakarta?

 "The public infrastructure in Jakarta is not fully established yet.
 You can hire a taxi with an affordable rate, but it’s a challenge to find a reputable taxi in rush hour.
 The other option is hire a driver and car."
 Read more of Meilisa's take on expat life in Jakarta.